dipta007/Competitive-Programming/README.md

 # Competitive-Programming
 Programming Problems - I have solved online

-These are the problems of online jusges that I have solved in my university life till now.
+These are the problems of online judges that I have solved in my university life till now.